VijayanRamachandran/WebView2/README.md

 ## PS: Release Nuget Package for WebView2
 As we don't have release Nuget Package for WebView2 and its dependencies, currently we evaulated the performance of rendering a page in WebView2 with Debug X64 version of our C++, C# Wrapper and WPF Application.
 Because of this we are observing a drastic performance dropdown in rendering a page ( Refer Page 6 and 7 in [WebView2hosting.pdf](https://github.com/VijayanRamachandran/WebView2/blob/master/Webview2hosting.pdf) )

+## If Prototype doesn't Render HTML
+If prototypes doesnt render HTML as expected in WPF, It can be due to Nuget Version of Microsoft.Web.WebView2, Microsoft.Windows.ImplementationLibrary and Microsoft Edge Chromium.

+Request you to install below stable version instead of latest.

+Microsoft.Web.WebView2 - V0.8.270

+Microsoft.Windows.ImplementationLibrary - V1.0.190716.2

+Microsoft Edge Chromium - 79.0.309.43